WILL KINDLE VELLA MAKE YOU A BESTSELLER?

 Who knows, maybe the masochistic bibliophiles amongst us will love the torture of the wait.
 I mean, better than the moment and sweeter than the memory is the anticipation ….!

-About the author: Gregory Skinner is a Strategy and Marketing expert and also the new Creative and Strategy Director for Self-Publishing Mastery.
+About the author: Gregory Skinner is a Strategy and Marketing expert.
 His resume includes everything from creating and launching startups to working with some of the most successful brands in the world, helping guide innovation and creative thinking.
 He’s been a magazine columnist, conference speaker and most recently the founder and host of a Creative Mornings chapter in California.
 Oh yes, he’s also got a devilish sense of humor.